Housing Grants for Single Mothers

 The best housing grant for single mothers is available through the National Homebuyers Fund.
 This non-profit organization provides grants and down-payment assistance to single mothers and low-income homebuyers.
 They provide closing cost and/or down payment assistance to qualified single mothers and offer access to funding up to 5% of the mortgage amount.

-Borrowers must have at least a 640-credit score, a debt-to-income ratio of 45% or less, and obtain a conventional, FHA, VA, or USDA loan.
 However, you don’t need to be a first-time homebuyer.
 Additional qualifications vary depending on the state, but the National Homebuyers Fund can be an excellent way for single mothers to overcome some financial barriers to buying a home.

 hash-mark2.
 Bridge of Hope Housing Assistance

 Another one of the best housing grants for single mothers is from Bridge of Hope, a humanitarian outreach program affiliated with the Christian Church.
 Bridge of Hope Housing Assistance grants are designed to reduce homelessness and assist low-income single parents and families with housing assistance.
 They have a 12 to 24-month program that helps single mothers secure housing through counseling, assistance with applications, and financial aid for security deposits, rent, and utilities.
 The program is available nationwide and typically run by a local church or ministry.
-Exact requirements will vary depending on the administrators, but it’s mainly geared toward single mothers with one child or more who are clean from drugs but facing homelessness.

 hash-mark3.
 Good Neighbors Next Door

 The Good Neighbors Next Door Program is an initiative offered by the Department of Housing and Urban Development that helps reduce the cost of purchasing a home for qualified borrowers.
 You don’t have to have children to qualify, but it is a great program for single parents struggling to purchase a home and work in one of the qualifying occupations.
-To qualify for the Good Neighbors Next Door program, you must be employed in one of the following professions:

 • Full-time teacher (pre-K through 12) at a state-accredited public or private school

-• Full-time law enforcement officer working for the state, local or federal government
+• Full-time law enforcement officer working for the state, local, or federal government

 • Full-time first responder (such as an EMT or firefighter) in a department run by a federal, state, or local agency